Grantham Scholar Dr Cecilie Dyngeland researched Brazil’s Zero Hunger programme and how it affected food security, deforestation and ecosystems.

 Global food production and nutrition by Cecilie Dyngeland.
 For Journal Club Grantham Scholar Cecilie Dyngeland led a discussion on a paper about global food production and nutrition.

 Small-scale farmers in developing countries farm significant amounts of land and contribute disproportionately to national food production.
 Despite this, the poorest and most malnourished people in the developing world are small-scale farmers.
 They drive both conflict and potential solutions to societal and environmental concerns, and must be supported if food security is to be improved in developing regions.

 In 2003, Brazil implemented a series of ambitious policies called the Zero Hunger programme to tackle poverty and food security, and results suggest that the country’s Millennium Development goal of eradicating extreme hunger by 2015 was met six years ahead of schedule.

 This project focuses on Brazil overall and the Cerrado and Atlantic Forest regions in the state of Minas Gerais in particular, as this is an important agricultural centre and biodiversity hotspot.
-Remote sensing and socio-economic data on a national level will be combined with detailed data from individual farms in the Cerrado and Atlantic regions to examine three inter-related areas about how Brazil’s Zero Hunger programme has influenced:
+Remote sensing and socio-economic data on a national level will be combined with detailed data from individual farms in the Cerrado and Atlantic regions.

-This project is in collaboration with the Sheffield Institute of International Development and the João Pinheiro Research Foundation in Brazil.
+Cecilie’s project was in collaboration with the Sheffield Institute of International Development and the João Pinheiro Research Foundation in Brazil.